Khaled-Mahmmoud/MyCompetitiveProgramming/Dynamic Programming/Problems/J _ Coin Combinations.md

     return 0;
 }
 ```
 Consider a money system consisting of n coins.
-Each coin has a positive integer value
+Each coin has a positive integer value.

 Your task is to calculate the number of distinct ways you can produce a money sum x
 using the available coins.